 So that was your choice of viewing – and indeed listening – on 25th September 1965, and while the entertainment/politics balance wasn’t even a millionth as hopelessly weighted in favour of the programmes that the vast majority of viewers have no interest in as it is now, it’s still depressing to see just how demanding they already all were about getting their faces that nobody wanted to see onto programmes that nobody wanted to watch.
 We can only hope that Bill Grundy seized the opportunity to say ‘BARSTARD’ at somebody else for once.
 Either that or The Rills put in a ‘rare’ appearance.

-You can find more about the joys of scouring old television and radio listings – and about Galaxy 4 itself – in Can’t Help Thinking About Me, available in paperback here or from the Kindle Store here.
+You can find more about the joys of scouring old television and radio listings – and more about Galaxy 4 itself – in Can’t Help Thinking About Me, a collection of columns and features with a personal twist.
+Can’t Help Thinking About Me is available in paperback here or from the Kindle Store here.

 © Tim Worthington.